pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sinclair-ZX-Spectrum.md

 It is recommended that the utility functions in `<conio.h>` are used to change text colours etc. Colours are indexed as per the colours in `<conio.h>`, to switch to native colour indices you can add the following option to the compile: `-pragma-define:CLIB_CONIO_NATIVE_COLOUR=1`

-The screen scrolls when line 24 is "hit", the routine used is in the 48k ROM.
+The screen scrolls when line 24 is "hit", the routine used is at address 3582 in the 48k ROM.
+To synchronise the colours between BASIC and a z88dk program, add the option `-pragma-export:__zx_console_attr=0x5C8D`

 #### Fonts